 In my defense, they’re just…so…well suited?
 Like, okay, they’re total opposites, but in a complementary sort of way.
 Think “the grumpy one is soft for the sunshine one” trope.
 Nikolai is an effortlessly charming, golden boy of a ruler with a wickedly dry wit.
 You want to hate him for being so insufferably perfect, but you can’t, because to make matters worse, he’s a truly good person whose first priority is his country.
 Zoya, on the other hand, is a hardened, no-nonsense soldier who’s discomfited by open displays of emotion but will fight to the death for those she holds dear.
 And as one of the most powerful practitioners of the Small Science in Ravka, she’s a force to be reckoned with.
 Good thing, too, since she’s one of the keepers of her king’s deepest, darkest (some might even say “monstrous”) secrets.

 Nikolai’s feelings for Zoya are no great mystery—he flirts with her nonstop and even muses to himself that she’d make a great queen of Ravka.
 Her feelings for him are harder to gauge, however.
 Does she simply enjoy their banter and the frisson of anticipation they generate whenever they’re in the same room?
 Or is she as genuinely crazy about him as he clearly is about her?
-Here’s hoping for more clarity on that front in The Rule of Wolves novel, due out in January 2021, and in future seasons of the show.
-Yes, you read that right—we’re going to have to wait until at least season 2 of Shadow & Bone to meet the (future) king of Ravka.
-At least we already have the chance to know and love actress Sujaya Dasgupta as Zoya, who is in season 1.
+Luckily for all of us, The Rule of Wolves novel puts those questions to bed and confirms they’re both lovesick fools.

 Who among us doesn’t enjoy a good enemies-to-lovers romance, huh?
 Nina Zenik and Matthias Helvar aren’t my favorite characters in the series, yet I’d be lying if I said I was unmoved by their star-crossed love story.
 In all honesty, I bawled like a baby when [redacted] [redacted] in Crooked Kingdom.